Felony DUI Law & Defense

 Note: intoxication is not a defense to a DUI w/injury or death criminal charge filed under PC 191.5 or VC 23153.

-How to choose the right DUI criminal defense attorney
+Choosing the right DUI attorney

 A qualified DUI attorney will have experience in handling hundreds of DUIs, including DUI with injury cases filed under VC 23152 and 23153.
 You want a DUI lawyer who understands the limitations of injury enhancements filed under penal code 12022.7.
 Finally, you want an attorney who is competent and successful at trial if necessary.